kidde60/Space-X-React-Redux/README.md

 # Space X Hub
 > Description of the project.
-- This is a simple project that users can reserve a roket and join for favorite missions.
+- This is a simple project that users can reserve a rocket and join for favorite missions.

 ## Built With